Please select the category you are interested in learning more about.

 I withdrew from Agnes Scott and would like to re-enroll.
 Do I have to fill out the entire application again?

 Students who have withdrawn from Agnes Scott and now wish to re-enroll do not have to re-submit a full application.
-Simply fill out the quick and convenient re-enroll application.
+Simply fill out the quick and convenient re-admission application.

 Am I a transfer student?

-If you attended a college or university after you received your high school diploma, you are a transfer student.
-Students who are 24 years or older, married, or have a child are non-traditional students and should apply for the Woodruff Scholar Program.
+If you are under 24 years old and have attended a college or university after you received your high school diploma, you are a transfer student.
+Students who are 24 years or older are classified as nontraditional students.

 Will my credits transfer?

 In the weeks following your acceptance, you will receive a tentative credit evaluation, which estimates your number of transferable credits.
 The college determines the actual amount of credit only after evaluating your final transcript.
 No more than 64 credits (the equivalent of two years) may be transferred into Agnes Scott.
-You must have an A, B, or C in a course to receive course credit.
-For more information
+You must have an A, B or C in a course to receive course credit.
+For details, see our transfer credit policy.

 As a transfer student, am I guaranteed housing?

 All transfers are guaranteed housing.
-To live off-campus you must live with a parent or guardian in the Atlanta area.
+To live off-campus you must live with a parent or guardian in the Atlanta area or be approved by the office of housing.
 Our residence halls, apartment complex and theme houses accommodate all residential students.

 I already applied to Agnes Scott as a high school senior.
 Do I have to fill out the entire application again?